Why Won’t My Furnace Turn On?

 7. Check the Ignition Sensor

 Finally, if all else fails, consider checking the ignition sensor.
-This is not a task for the average homeowner, but if you are pretty skilled with DIY tasks, then you can do this.
+This isn’t a task for the average homeowner, but if you’re pretty skilled with DIY tasks, you can do this.
 If the sensor is dirty, consider cleaning it and trying to start the furnace.

 8. Call the Pros at Black Diamond Plumbing & Mechanical